Here's Our Rant About Lumen Technologies Inc. (LUMN)

 LUMN’s Market Performance

-LUMN stocks went down by 0.00% for the week, with a monthly drop of -3.11% and a quarterly performance of -28.18%, while its annual performance rate touched -58.07%.
-The volatility ratio for the week stands at 4.90% while the volatility levels for the past 30 days are set at 4.36% for Lumen Technologies Inc. The simple moving average for the period of the last 20 days is -1.87% for LUMN stocks with a simple moving average of -43.24% for the last 200 days.
+LUMN stocks went up by 0.58% for the week, with a monthly drop of -4.57% and a quarterly performance of -28.30%, while its annual performance rate touched -59.03%.
+The volatility ratio for the week stands at 4.69% while the volatility levels for the past 30 days are set at 4.33% for Lumen Technologies Inc. The simple moving average for the period of the last 20 days is -3.20% for LUMN stocks with a simple moving average of -43.93% for the last 200 days.

 Analysts’ Opinion of LUMN